squ1rrel-ctf/squ1rrel.dev/_posts/2023-09-12-sekai-guardians-of-the-kernel.md

 This gets us our third part of the flag: ``SEKAIPL@YER}``

 ## Part 2
-For the middle and final part looks like we need to reverse this segment
+For the middle and final part looks like we need to reverse this segment:
 ```c
 if (arg2 == 0x7001)
 {